-SIEM REAP TO LUANG PRABANG: THE BUDGET BUS
+SIEM REAP TO LUANG PRABANG, LAOS – BUS TRIP: BLOG REVIEW

 Traveling throughout Southeast Asia is relatively cheap whether it by land, sea or air.
 However, I found myself in Siem Reap, Cambodia needing to make the journey to Luang Prabang, Laos within a timeframe of three days at the very most.
 Usually I would travel to locations along the way but I was meeting a friend in Luang Prabang hence the timely nature of the journey.